Piracy in the Atlantic World: Rank

 Ranks that were found on ordinary vessels of the seventeenth, and eighteenth century were found on pirate ships.
 They were a necessary part of working together efficiently to survive the perils of the seas.

 Failure of captains and other officers to condescend to seamen could result in the desire for the crew to mutiny, thus challenging the officers' right to deference.
 The late 18th century's challenges to monarchical and aristocratic power structures bled over into shipboard life.

 Pirates were mostly former merchant seamen, or at least men who had sailed on vessels legitimately before turning to piracy.
 As a result, a pirate ship still had the usual terminology found on merchant ships, but the role each ranking sailor would play on the pirate ship was not the norm.
 A pirate ship still had a Captain of the vessel.
 As the economist Peter Leeson argues, pirate captains were democratically elected by the entire crew.
-This was not a lifelong title and had less power than the merchant captain, as Leeson provides evidence of pirate captains being removed from the position, in one case thirteen captains were removed during one voyage, for not performing at the level that was expected of them or for overstepping their bounds of authority.
-The Pirate captain had absolute command when pursuing a vessel or in military engagements, otherwise he was another member of the crew.
+This was not a lifelong title and had less power than the merchant captain, as Leeson provides evidence of pirate captains being removed from the position; in one case, thirteen captains were removed during one voyage, for not performing at the level that was expected of them or for overstepping their bounds of authority.
+The Pirate captain had absolute command when pursuing a vessel or in military engagements; otherwise, he was another member of the crew.

 To check the power of the captain even further, the crew would elect a quartermaster to make sure the men received the necessary rations and equal distribution of the booty.
 He would also "adjudicate crew member conflicts," and "administer punishment."
-This was usually an experienced seaman who the crew trusted and knew well.
+This was usually an experienced seaman whom the crew trusted and knew well.
 Leeson further states that a pirate captain could not take any action without the support of the quartermaster.
 One such was Hendrick van der Heul who sailed with William Kidd.
 He had the fortune to have never been convicted of Piracy and lived a full life beyond his days on the Adventure Prize.

 Other ranks include the boatswain, master, gunner, doctor, and carpenter.
 The regular crewmen held the most power on the pirate ship in the council, from which all important decisions were made, and every pirate was given a vote.
 Surgeons on some pirate vessels, because of their higher status in regular society and special training, were not allowed to vote when the council took to the ballot box.